 This CB racing is proving to be like Rugby, Fight like F*** on the track – and buy each other a beer at the end.
 Its genius, it really is.

-Massive thanks to – David Chapman & Glyn Richardson for use of their images.Enjoy more Fast Bikes reading in the four-weekly magazine.
+Massive thanks to – David Chapman & Glyn Richardson for use of their images.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.